 If you’ve never had counselling before, it can feel quite daunting if you don’t know what to expect in your first counselling session.
 Starting the counselling process is a big step, it might be that you’ve been considering for a long time that you there are some areas that you would like some help with.
 Perhaps you have suffered with depression, anxiety or low self esteem for years but you’ve been trying to cope with it alone.

-The good news is that counsellors are generally aware of how overwhelming it can be contacting a counsellor for the first time – many counsellors as part of their training undergo the process of psychotherapy for a number of years and have experienced what it feels like to be on the other side.
+The good news is that counsellors are generally aware of how overwhelming it can be contacting a counsellor for the first time – the majority of experienced counsellors as part of their training undergo the process of psychotherapy for a number of years and have experienced first hand what it feels like to be on the other side.

-With this in mind, your first contact whether over the phone or in person should help to put some of these anxieties to rest.
+With this in mind, your first contact with a potential therapist, whether over the phone, or in person should help to put some of these anxieties to rest.

 The initial meeting/consultation is designed to find out more about you, and it might mean that the counsellor will ask you more questions than you might get in a usual counselling session.